nmaas-platform/nmaas-docs/docs/faq.md

 - [What VPN solutions are supported by NMaaS?](#what-vpn-solutions-are-supported-by-nmaas)
 - [What are NMaaS VPN requirements?](#what-are-nmaas-vpn-requirements)

-## How can I contact the NMaaS Team members?#
+## How can I contact the NMaaS Team members?

 The NMaaS Team can be contacted either by:
 <div style="margin-left: 20px">
 <li>contact form available at <a href="http://nmaas.eu/about?type=CONTACT">http://nmaas.eu/about?type=CONTACT</a></li>
 <li>email sent to <a href="mailto:nmaas@lists.geant.org">nmaas@lists.geant.org</a></li>
 </div>

-##How can I test NMaaS?#
+## How can I test NMaaS?

 In order to test NMaaS visit the NMaaS sandbox instance at https://nmaas.geant.org.

 Once You log in to the Portal, the NMaaS administrator will receive an automatic notification and will add You as a member of the pre-configured Test domain.
 In this domain, You will be able to freely browse, deploy and access applications.

 More information about the NMaaS sandbox is available at [NMaaS Playground page](https://wiki.geant.org/display/NMAAS/NMaaS+Playground).

-##How can I start monitoring my infrastructure with NMaaS?
+## How can I start monitoring my infrastructure with NMaaS?
-The GÉANT NMaaS production service is available at https://nmaas.eu where users have the possibility to log in with their eduGAIN accounts.
+The GÃ‰ANT NMaaS production service is available at https://nmaas.eu where users have the possibility to log in with their eduGAIN accounts.

 However in order to be able to deploy network management applications user needs to be assigned to a domain.

-In order to request new dedicated domain creation refer to question <i>"How can I request creation of new NMaaS domain for my NREN / Institution / Project?"</i>
+In order to request new dedicated domain creation refer to question <i>"How can I request creation of new NMaaS domain for my NREN/Institution/Project?"</i>

-##How can I request creation of new NMaaS domain for my NREN / Institution / Project?#
+## How can I request creation of new NMaaS domain for my NREN/Institution/Project?

-In order to request a new NMaaS domain on the GÉANT production service fill in and submit the form available at https://nmaas.eu/about?type=NEW_DOMAIN_REQUEST.
+In order to request a new NMaaS domain on the GÃ‰ANT production service fill in and submit the form available at https://nmaas.eu/about?type=NEW_DOMAIN_REQUEST.

 You will be requested to provide some basic information about the domain to be created and a brief justification of the request.